cernopendata/cms-opendata-guide/docs/analysis/selection/idefficiencystudy/fittingreferenceguide/overview.md

 TFile *fileIO = TFile::Open("OUTPUT_FILE_PATH.root","RECREATE");
 ```

-Every user should run this code firstly to simplify `.root` files on fitting method.
+Every user should run this code firstly to simplify `.root` files in order to use it in fitting method.

+The input files here are provenient from the main Tag and Probe tool in this repository.
+If you want to get a new ntuple, you should run it.

 ### 📄 efficiency.cpp